anjali-yadav17/Seasonal-Fashion-Guide/README.md

 ## How to Use

-1. Click "Start Shopping" to begin the conversation.
+1. Click "Start Shopping" to begin the conversation
 2. Answer the chatbot's questions about your preferences:
    - Clothing type (casual, formal, partywear)
    - Budget
    - Gender
    - Preferred brands or colors
-3. Receive personalized outfit recommendations based on your inputs.
+3. Receive personalized outfit recommendations based on your inputs

 ## Technologies Used